Kitura/kitura.dev/content/docs/guides/deploying/kubernetes.md

 ##Step 1: Create Cluster on IBM Cloud

-Before we can create a Kubernetes Cluster on IBM Cloud we need to create an IBM Cloud account.
+Before we can create a Kubernetes Cluster on IBM Cloud we need to [create an IBM Cloud account](https://cloud.ibm.com/registration).

-Once we have an IBM Cloud account, we can create a Kubernetes cluster by visiting the IBM Cloud Catalog.
-The link will take you to the Containers page, select Kubernetes Service and click Create.
+Once we have an IBM Cloud account, we can create a Kubernetes cluster by visiting the [IBM Cloud Catalog](https://cloud.ibm.com/catalog?category=containers).
+The link will take you to the Containers page, select `Kubernetes Service` and click `Create`.

-When you create the new cluster, ensure the Free plan option is selected, and the cluster name, for the purposes of this example, is myapp-cluster.
+When you create the new cluster, ensure the `Free` plan option is selected, and the cluster name, for the purposes of this example, is `myapp-cluster`.

-> Set Geography and Metro to whatever is local to you and click the Create cluster button.
+> Set Geography and Metro to whatever is local to you and click the `Create cluster` button.

 Creating a cluster takes several minutes, so grab a tea or coffee in the meantime!